ludykraks/Gold/src/blog/mtn-4g-plus.md

        to 32 people and it's actually super fast.
 Reviews by users so far have been very favourable and adoption is steadily growing.</p>
       <h2>How much is MTN TurboNet?</h2>
+      <p>MTN TurboNet is no longer available to buy from MTN Ghana.
+To get the TurboNet you need to visit Jiji marketplace.</p>
       <p>MTN TurboNet costs GHc 499.00. </p>

   <h3>MTN TurboNet Packages:</h3>